 Unleash the counters!
-The annual Audubon Christmas Bird Count (CBC) begins today, and until January 5 more than 2,500 groups of birders across the Americas will tally bird species in their area.
+The annual Audubon Christmas Bird Count (CBC) is upon us.
+In the space of three weeks, more than 2,500 groups of birders across the Americas will tally bird species in their area.
 For those who've never joined before, welcome.
 Everything you need to know about signing up can be found right on this page.

 The occasional surprise doesn't mean you have to memorize a European field guide: Every count group is guided by one or more experts, who will help identify rare birds.
 Instead, familiarize yourself with local species, like typical feeder visitors, hardy hawks, and waterfowl.
 They're the ones you will most frequently track.
 Test your ID skills with this photo quiz, which includes birds that are always reported from CBCs across the United States, plus a Western and Eastern specialty.
 Answers are at the bottom.